iAMSagar44/paper-mentor-ai/app/backend/README.md

 Before running the application, make sure you have the following:

-- Java 17 or higher installed
+1. Java 17 or higher installed
-- Maven installed
+2. Maven installed
+3. A local vector store is set up.
+This application uses a Postgres database with the pgvector extension.
+4. The following tables need to be present in the Postgres database before running the application.
+Refer to the README.md file in the `data-loader` project for details around setting up these tables.
+       - `research_papers` and `research_papers_metadata`

 ## Getting Started